noah111121/Nuker-Bot/README.md

 > STATUS=watching,for !help <br>

 Replace "watching" for whatever type you want (e.g playing, listening, etc.) and anything after the comma as the activity itself.

-**You can always use the settings.json file inside the repo as a guide on the syntax.**